Quantum and Classical Query Complexities for Generalized Simon's Problem: Classical query complexity for generalized Simon's problem

-In this section we would derive a lower bound $\Omega (\sqrt{k2^{n-k}})$ on the classical deterministic query complexity of the generalized Simon's problem, and then we design a classical deterministic algorithm with $O(k\sqrt{2^{n-k}})$ queries to solve the generalized Simon's problem.
+In this section, we show the query complexity related to specific classical randomized algorithms.
+We also design a classical deterministic algorithm with $O(k\sqrt{2^{n-k}})$ queries to solve the generalized Simon's problem.
+We discuss a class of widely studied algorithms, i.e., non-adaptive algorithms, where each query is not allowed to depend on the result of previous queries, and derive a lower bound $\Omega (\sqrt{k2^{n-k}})$ on the non-adaptive classical deterministic query complexity.